 |---|---|---|

-If your risk is reliability, go dynamic-first.
-If your bottleneck is capture detail and your room is controlled, a condenser-capable chain can be a practical fit.
+If reliability is your risk, start dynamic-first.
+If your bottleneck is capture detail and your room is controlled, a condenser-capable chain can be the better fit.

-Use a short pre-session routine every time: check input level with normal speech and a louder line, monitor for obvious noise before the real take, and confirm mic position, boom stability, and connections.
+Before important takes, run a short raw test and confirm the full signal chain.
+Check levels with normal speech plus one louder line, monitor for obvious noise, and verify mic position, boom stability, and connections.
 Keep your mouth position consistent and use pop control so takes stay usable without extra cleanup.

-The modular upgrade advantage is real only when you tie upgrades to the actual bottleneck.
-Upgrade the mic for capture quality, the interface for more control, or the placement and session routine for week-to-week reliability.
+Modular upgrades only pay off when they match the actual bottleneck: upgrade the mic for capture quality, the interface for more control, or placement and routine for week-to-week consistency.
+We covered this in detail in The Best Tools for Creating SOPs and Process Documentation.

 | Tier 3 path | Best fit | Room demands | Main tradeoff | Required companion gear |